 Kelly was born and raised in Kettle Falls and has been hunting here and in neighboring states for more than 50 years.
 He has archery hunted for more than 40 years with his longbow and recurve, and has been guiding for 20 years.

 Having successfully hunted moose, elk, mule deer and whitetail deer, bear, and turkey, by way of archery, muzzle loader, and modern firearm, Kelly primarily hunts with his re-curve bow.
 He served on the Washington Department of Fish and Wildlife Commission for over 10 years, has been active with the Kettle Falls Gun Club, formed a local archery club, and was on the board of directors for Washington State Bowhunters.

 With his family, Kelly runs the Mingo Mountain Retreat, established in 2010 as a way to share their historic home with others so they might enjoy the property, hiking and hunting just as their family has done for generations.
 It's a popular destination for spring turkey hunters and late summer/fall deer hunters, with year-round hiking.

-Kelly is a longtime family friend and helped Bruce shoot his first deer in November of 1995.
+Kelly is a longtime family friend and helped Bruce with his first deer in the early '90's.

 Kyle Chamberlain, Forager